Seth Kaller, Inc.

 Historic Background

 This is one of the ten oldest Lincoln letters known to have survived.
 Although 11 leaves (9 of which are in institutions) from Lincoln’s educational sum book, a few documents written or signed by Abraham Lincoln in 1832 relating to his service in the Black Hawk War (again, mostly in institutions), and several early legal documents for his New Salem neighbors have survived, very few of Lincoln’s business or personal letters exist from the 1830s.
 This letter to Mary Owens from December 1836 is Lincoln’s earliest personal letter known to have survived, as well as being his earliest letter to a woman.
 It is also rich in political content and is unlike most surviving early Lincoln letters in that regard.
-(Lincoln apparently never wrote to Mary Rutledge, and no letters are known from his courtship with Mary Todd.)
+(Lincoln apparently never wrote to Ann Rutledge, and no letters are known from his courtship with Mary Todd.)

 Only three letters from Lincoln’s courtship to Owens are known, all from 1836-1837 when she lived with her sister in New Salem.
 Lincoln wrote this first letter from Vandalia, and the other two from Springfield, in May and August of 1837.
 This is the only known Lincoln letter to Owens in private hands.
 The other two are in the Gilder Lehrman Collection on deposit at the New-York Historical Society (acquired at Christie’s at the Malcolm Forbes auction in 2002 for $779,500) and in the Library of Congress.